ric355/UltiboAutoUploader/README.md

 telnet session.
 It is only intended to provide for kernel updating or rebooting the device.

 The Pi must be configured with a SHELL_UPDATE_HTTP_SERVER= setting in cmdline.txt which points at the host that is running this software.
+The web server within this application is bound to port 8000, which is the standard for Ultibo updating over HTTP.

 The application can be run in one of two modes;
 - standalone mode, where the application is used interactively